Grilled Swordfish in Lemon Caper Sauce

 Swordfish has a lovely, firm texture that’s so satisfying, and it’s absolutely stunning in this understated dish.
 It’s grilled like a steak, with nothing but oil, salt, and pepper.
 And then it gets a generous spoonful of the sauce, a simple reduction of butter, capers, and chunks of fresh, juicy lemon — the perfect balance of salt, fat, and acid for the rich, meaty swordfish.

 In the photo, you’ll see that we’ve combined it with asparagus, which we just perched alongside the fish on the grill pan.
 It makes such a pretty, elegant dinner.
 Just add white wine, and you’ve got an impressive meal that only cost you about 30 minutes in the kitchen.
-It’s exactly the kind of magic you should roll out for a weeknight dinner date.
+It’s exactly the kind of magic you should roll out for a special weeknight dinner, like a birthday or an anniversary.

 Our tip: Swordfish, especially in a bright, citrus-y sauce, calls for a richer, zestier wine.
 We like this dish with a bottle of Augey White Bordeaux, a crisp fruit-forward wine full of apples and lemongrass.